-B. The library‘s collection is one that is intended to be active, useful, and circulating.
+B. The library‘s collection is one that is intended to be current, useful, and circulating.
 The criteria for weeding (i.e., the periodic discarding of library materials) are continuing accuracy, frequency of use, physical condition, and relevance.
 Replacements and updated editions are purchased when warranted.

 D. Children are not limited to materials in the juvenile collection, although juvenile collections are kept together to facilitate use.
 The library assures free access to its holdings to all patrons who are free to select or reject for themselves any item in the collection.
 Responsibility for materials selected for a child must rest with his or her parent or guardian, not with the library.

 E. In addition to the requirements of the general public served, materials will be selected to meet the needs of such groups as business; the professions; government; community organizations; the homebound; the visually, physically, and mentally disabled; individuals with learning disabilities, adult beginning readers, and of people for whom English is not the principal language.
 Adult, teen, and children's collections will serve as supplementary sources for student use, but materials selected for students must also be useful to the general reader.

 F. Criteria which are used, where applicable, in materials selection are as follows: